 - adequate user instructions

-The details of these essential requirements are laid out in a series of standards which have been (or are being) developed to meet the requirements of the Directive.
+Many of the details of these essential requirements are laid out in a series of Standards for Product Safety which have been (or are being) developed to meet the requirements of the Regulations

-General devices are self certified, the manufacturer must compile a technical file which is available for inspection upon request by the Competent Authority, along with Risk Management, Quality Management and post-market surveillance plans and reporting processes.
+Where self-certification is accepted, the manufacturer must compile a technical file which is available for inspection upon request by the Competent Authority, along with Risk Management, Quality Management and post-market surveillance plans and reporting processes.

 Notified body assessments may include; limited testing/inspections appropriate to the device, a full quality system audit for Production or Product Quality assurance, or alternatively, an EC Type examination of the device together with a production quality system and final product/batch verification.

 As part of this process of consideration, a formal post-market surveillance, or vigilance plan and reporting procedure is required by the Regulation, through which manufacturers, health professionals and others must report certain problems which arise in the use of medical devices and in clinical trials.
 This vigilance system is administered by the competent authority in each of the member states, and requires each manufacturer to have a procedure in place for post market surveillance and reporting of adverse incidents.